Frequently Asked Questions about our Player Development Academy

 A: The PDA is a competitive program of instructional training that helps 7, 8, and 9-year-old players reach their maximum potential.
-A primary focus of the PDA is to develop players to their greatest potential through providing top-quality instruction and exposure to high levels of competition.
+It is a bridge that helps players transition from recreational to competitive soccer.

-Games are structured in quick 15min thirds to allow coaches a chance to give their players extra guidance, and the referee is a "mentor" helping teach the laws of the game.
+Games are structured in quick 15 min thirds to allow coaches to give their players extra guidance, and the referee is a "mentor" helping teach the game's laws.

 A: No, there are no tryouts for the Player Development Academy, we welcome all players.

 A: Yes.
 We encourage players to participate in multiple sports and activities to find out what they enjoy best.
 We understand soccer may interfere with other sports and activities.
 Coaches will do their best to schedule practices ahead of time.
 However, they can't always meet every family’s schedule.
 With that said, there is an expectation that each player makes as many team activities as possible.

 A: The cost is just $130.00 per season.
 Uniform costs are additional.